r-luna/eternal-scroll/README.md

 * A wrapper DIV whose css overflow property is set to enable scrolling
 * The wrapper DIV needs a selector ID
 * An empty DIV must reside within the wrapper (Eternal Scroll will take care of this in the near future)
-* Your "Data Function" must currently return a string of concatenated HTML - based on the start and end values sent to it (the later is optional)
-* Each "row" in your list must contain a data-num attribute that represents its order in the list of data

-***REQUIRED:
+* Your "Data Function" (see below)

+About the "Data Function":

-You must create your own "data function" that returns a string of html or an array of element objects to be used as content.
-You pass a reference of this fucntion into Eternal Scroll via the config object used to init Eternal Scroll.
+You must create a "data function" that returns a string of html or an array of element objects to be used as content.
+You pass a reference of this function into Eternal Scroll via the config object used to init the instance.

 The function that you create will be sent 3 numbers from Eternal Scroll: startnumber, number of rows, buffer number.
 From these three numberrs you should be able to construct a function that returns the correct content data.

+Each "row" in your list must contain a data-num attribute that represents its order in the list of data.

-See the example.....
+See the examples.

 # Methods